 Month 12, Day 18, Friday 8:00 p.m.

 Damien was true to his word.
 That evening, he brought her his plans to keep Tanya Canelo under surveillance, complete with spell array notes and designs.
-There was a small ward they could carve onto the underside of Tanya’s door that should alert them when it was opened, and a couple different designs for a tracker that they would somehow need to get onto her person.
+He had found a small ward they could carve onto the underside of Tanya’s door that would alert them when it was opened, and a couple of different designs for a tracker that they would somehow need to get onto her person.

-The couple proposed tracker designs weren’t active, not artifacts that would keep working even without input from either of them, rather they created sympathetic beacons that would point the way to Tanya like a compass when they used the linked item as a divination component.
+The proposed tracker designs weren’t active, and so wouldn’t require constant spellcasting, nor were they artifacts that would keep working even without input from either Sebastien or Damien.
+Rather, they created sympathetic beacons that would point the way to Tanya like a compass when the linked item was used as a divination component.

 “It will work,” Sebastien said, looking over Damien’s notes.

 He smiled, but smoothed back his hair nervously.
 “Ana would be better at this.
 She’s taking Artificery.
 She’d probably have some design we could carve into the sole of Tanya’s shoe or some other ingenious idea.”

 Sebastien looked up.
 “That’s a great idea, actually.”